 Read more: Your stories of solo travel

 All kudos to Californian singleton Emily Seawright, then, for making a slight dig at this ridiculous scenario.
-As her family gathered around her for the annual Christmas card photo this year, she decided to make a statement about being single.
+As her family gathered around her for the annual Christmas card photo last year, she decided to make a statement about being single.

 Standing next to her sisters who were all coupled up, and carrying signs such as “engaged” and “expecting”, Emily held a sign that simply read, “Emily”.

 my family's Christmas card this year lmao pic.twitter.com/A2L7wfsprN

 Though the banners are tongue-in-cheek (we hope), we love the way that Emily chose to subtly subvert the message that settling down is The Way To Be.
 Her placard rejoices in herself as an individual, rather than because she just happens to be getting married or having babies.
 Amazingly, in this day and age, women can hope to aspire to more than these honourable yet predictable goals.

 Needless to say, the good folk of Twitter absolutely loved Emily’s stance.
 Her tweet sharing the photo has received more than 55,000 re-tweets and 300,000 likes at the time of writing.
 Better still, it inspired many people to share their own versions of singled out Christmas cards…

 — samantha (@samanthaeythh) November 28, 2017

 This is literally my life guys…. pic.twitter.com/UQoQxkrdxH